Hugo Schwarze: GB3 Championship

 On 25 January 2024, Elite Motorsport confirmed that they would be promoting Schwarze to its GB3 team, partnering McKenzy Cresswell and Jarrod Waberski.
-The German did not amass any podiums in his maiden campaign, but was consistent throughout the season, ending 9th in the drivers' championship with 219 points.
+Schwarze did not amass any podiums in his maiden campaign, but was consistent throughout the season, ending ninth in the drivers' championship with 219 points.

 2025

+Schwarze on his way to 2nd at the 2025 Road to Le Mans.

 Schwarze began the 2025 season in the GB3 Championship with VRD Racing.
 He scored three podium finishes, including a victory at Zandvoort.